Feng Shui Dictionary, Feng Shui Glossary

-Five elements According to oriental philosophy there are five elements: water, wood, fire, earth and metal which are based on seasons and have corresponding colours, shapes, directions and materials.
-The aim of feng shui is to have a balanced combination of all the elements in any workspace depending on the needs of people working there.
+Five elements According to oriental philosophy, there are five elements: water, wood, fire, earth and metal, which are based on seasons and have corresponding colours, shapes, directions and materials.
+The aim of feng shui is to have a balanced combination of all the elements in any workspace, depending on the needs of the people working there.

-Bagua model In feng shui, different space can represent different aspects of business such as clients, partnerships, collaboration, innovation, projects, legacy, teamwork, wealth and profits, expertise, success and reputation and so on.
-Depending on the needs of the company these areas can be energised to boost the corresponding aspects.
+Bagua model In feng shui, different spaces can represent different aspects of business, such as clients, partnerships, collaboration, innovation, projects, legacy, teamwork, wealth and profits, expertise, success and reputation and so on.
+Depending on the needs of the company, these areas can be energised to boost the corresponding aspects.

 Shapes Research suggests that people have a preference for curvilinearity vs. angularity.
 Adding round or oval shapes will naturally balance angular environments.
-Sharp corner and patterns should be minimised.
+Sharp corners and patterns should be minimised.